Please click on the topic of your interest below:

 The Multi-stakeholders project 2016_161_AF6 – General Call – DLS Implementation Project – Path I “Ground” Stakeholders submitted within the 2016 CEF Transport Calls – Path I, has started and the kick-off meeting was held in Madrid on 16/02/2017, with the SDM participation.

-According to the DLS PMP, the SDM supports the stakeholders involved within Path I, through the participation to key meetings/webexes.
+According to the DLS PMP, the SDM supports the stakeholders involved within Path I, through the participation to key meetings/webexes as well as contributing to the critical design review phase.
 Moreover, the SDM will monitor the implementation of the transitional solution throughout Europe, according to the monitoring mechanisms already used for the SESAR Deployment Programme.

 Path II – Status of play and SDM tasks for Path I